kagisearch/kagi-docs/docs/kagi/features/bangs.md

 - **!discuss** \<url> - Discuss Document chat
 - **!answer** \<search terms> - Search & open "Quick Answer"

+### Kagi Assistant bangs

+- **!fast** \<query> - Fast Assistant.
+Kagi search coupled with a fast AI model.
+Optimized for speed, while not sacrificing quality.
+- **!expert** \<query> - Expert Assistant.
+Multiple Kagi searches (and external services) together with the best available AI model for the highest accuracy and comprehensive responses.
+- **!code** \<query> - Code Assistant.
+Tuned for programming tasks and uses a powerful AI model for programming.
+- **!chat** \<query> - Chat Assistant.
+Allows direct access to a variety of large language models for creative tasks.
+- **!custom** \<query> - Custom Assistant.
+Allows you to further customize one of the existing modes.

 ### Search on external websites